Re-engaging with your audiencesEvent Date:13 October 2020 10:30 am — 13 October 2020 12:30pm

 Christina empowers organisations to develop and execute marketing that connects to audiences with purpose and impact, by delivering training, facilitating workshops and developing strategy.

-Her client experience spans a range of independent and smaller organisations including Jane Austen’s House, the Museum of Cambridge, American Library, de Havilland Aircraft Museum, the Museum of English Rural Life (MERL), Stratford Circus Arts Centre and Norwich Historic Churches Trust; larger organisations such as the Science Museum Group and Museum of London; and sector support organisations and museum development organisations such as AIM, SHARE Museums East and South East Museum Development Programme.
+Her client experience spans a range of independent and smaller organisations including Jane Austen’s House, the Museum of Cambridge, American Library, de Havilland Aircraft Museum, the Museum of English Rural Life (MERL), Stratford Circus Arts Centre and Norwich Historic Churches Trust; larger organisations such as the Science Museum Group and Museum of London; and sector support organisations and museum development organisations such as AIM, SHARE Museums East and South East Museum Development.

 Christina also co-runs Museum Freelance and is a member of the Arts Marketing Association and Visitor Studies Group.
 She speaks at events and conferences such as the Museums Association, MuseumNext, Visitor Studies Group conferences and the Museums + Heritage Show.